 To request a refund, contact the Office of the Registrar.

-Continuing and distance education courses
+Continuing Education and Professional Studies courses

 For courses 18 hours or longer, notice is required no later than 4 pm prior to the second scheduled class.